The Risks and Rewards of Renting Out Your Apartment on Airbnb

 The hotel industry is running scared.
 The reason?
-AirBnB – the $10 billion startup that allows homeowners to rent out their spare rooms and couches to travelers.
-The homeowners make coin, and travelers get a bed for the night, often at a lower cost than what a traditional hotel would charge.
+Airbnb, the company that allows homeowners to rent out their spare rooms and couches to travelers.
+The homeowners make money and travelers get a bed for the night, often at a lower cost than what a traditional hotel would charge.

-The AirBnB model is great for travelers, but what about for hosts?
-Here are three major considerations you need to take into account when you rent your space out on AirBnB.
+The Airbnb model is great for travelers, but what about for hosts?
+How does Airbnb work ?
+Here are three major considerations you need to take into account when you rent your space out on Airbnb.

-Much like Madonna was the face of Pepsi in the 80s, Shell is the face of AirBnB in New York.
-Her face has been plastered across subway adverts for the company, and she has appeared in video commercials, talking about her experiences with providing free accommodation for those displaced by Hurricane Sandy.
+Much like Madonna was the face of Pepsi in the 80s, Shell was the face of Airbnb in New York.
+Her face had been plastered across subway adverts for the company, and she had appeared in video commercials, talking about her experiences with providing free accommodation for those displaced by Hurricane Sandy.

-Shell’s apartment was a beautiful and spacious 1880s Dutch barn, located in hip and happening Stuyvesant, just on the outskirts of New York City, where her rent was $4000 a month.
+Shell’s apartment was a beautiful and spacious 1880s Dutch barn, located in hip and happening Stuyvesant, just on the outskirts of New York City.
+Her rent was $4,000 a month.
 And like many rentals, Shell’s lease expressly forbade her from subletting her apartment.

 When her landlord caught wind of what she was up to, he was furious.
 “Friends are one thing,” he said.
 “Groups of social-networking strangers is a completely different ball of wax.”